-Teaming up with Eli Lilly, Big Car designed, commissioned, and painted murals as part of Lilly’s Day of Service program, which matches Lilly employees to service projects around our community.
+In partnership with Eli Lilly, the Big Car team designed, commissioned, and painted murals as part of Lilly’s Day of Service program, which matches Lilly employees to service projects around our community.

-For further information on the day and documentation look here.
+For more information on the 2015 Lilly Day of Service and documentation, look here.

-In October of 2011, Lilly Volunteers ventured to the Lafayette Square to help us make some monumental visual art.
+In October of 2011, Lilly Volunteers ventured to the Lafayette Square to help us make monumental visual art.
 The giant, awesome mural that adorned the side of Service Center was designed by famed illustrator Andy Miller.
 Also monumental was the Joseph Albers-inspired mural that was painted near the gateway to Lafayette Square, which was designed after soliciting much input from nearby kids at our Make Your Own Joseph Albers Mural station.

 And, since all good things come in threes (is that the saying?), Clayton Hamilton’s wonderful piece Unite! for Culture and Community was executed and mounted on the north side of Service Center during the 2011 Day of Service.